ucsw/ucsw/README.md

 ### Hi there

-Among other things running UC Software a very small company in Stockholm, Sweden doing web oriented R&D, occasionally releasing useful software with a differenc
+UC Software is a very small company in Stockholm, Sweden doing web oriented R&D, occasionally releasing useful software with a differenc